cert-manager/cert-manager/docs/incubator-proposal.md

 * Writing up retrospective design proposals for what we have already.

-* Filling out documentation to make the project user-friendly from day one.
+* Filling out documentation and creating tutorials to make the project user-friendly from day one.
+Tutorials should be clear and cover common user stories.

+### Medium term

+* Implement a metrics endpoint to expose useful information such as number of certificates issued, number of attempts per certificate, etc.

+* Implement API server that registers with aggregator, or utilise new validation APIs in future Kubernetes versions.

 ### Longer term

-* Implement API server that registers with aggregator, or utilise new validation APIs in future Kubernetes versions.

-* Implementing additional certificate issuers (eg. Vault, Amazon?)
+* Implementing additional certificate issuers (eg. Vault, Amazon?).

-* Investigate how this can inter-play with the Kubernetes Certificates API
+* Investigate how this can inter-play with the Kubernetes Certificates API.